Expert hydrogeological input to support the mining lifecycle

 - Evaluate tailings seepage containment and management options

-- Evaluate water supply studies and protection zones
+- Evaluate the potential for water supplies and establish protection zones.